Helsinki

 Study Load

-The studies typically correspond to full-time studies at the folk high school level, 25×45 minutes per week.
+The studies generally correspond to full-time folk high school studies,

 Contact Information and Further Details